milanmaji/Android-Internship-Assignment-PAYO-/README.md

-# Android-Internship-Assignment-PAYO-
-an android app with the following features ● Signup screen: Signup form should contain first name, last name, email, password, confirm password, mobile number, and address.
-On submitting the form all values will be stored into the database.
-Signup basic validation should be implemented on the form. ● Login screen: It will have an email and password field.
-On clicking the login button, it will check with the database record and if the user exists it will redirect to the home screen.
-Login basic validation should be implemented on the form. ● Home screen: Show a list of records by calling API.
-API is mentioned here: https: //reqres. in/api/users?page=1 On long click on an item in the list, confirmation dialog should appear for deleting the item.
-If the user clicks on Yes, the item should be removed from the list.
-Things that must be there: -Show progress bar while loading api, -Use pagination for api loading, -Show error incase of api failure) ● My Profile: Add the left side drawer ( hamburger menu) with the " My profile" menu.
-On click on the ‘ My Profile’ menu, the profile screen will open which will show all the profile data which was added in the Sign-up form. ● Logout: On click on the logout button, the user should be redirected to the login form.
-Bonus Points: Sort the list of records ( created on home screen) by first name &amp; last name.
-Sorting should be done in the front-end.
-Sorting should be done separately for each page.
+# Android Internship Assignment (My Application)
+## Overview:
+"My Application" is an Android app, developed using Android Studio IDE with JAVA.
+This app has these features-

+### 1. Signup screen:
+In signup screen you can create an account.
+To fillup the signup form you must provide first name, last name, email, password, confirm password, mobile number, and address.
+Then click "SIGNUP" button to create account.
+I use local database "SQLit Database"  to store data.
+If you have already an account you can goto login screen by click "ALREADY HAVE ACCOUNT?
+LOGIN" button.
+Note: Signup basic validations are implemented on the form.Password should be at least 6 character long.

+### 2. Login screen:
+You can login into this application using previously registered email id and password in login screen.
+If you are new then create an account by click button "NEW USER?
+SIGNUP".
+When you click "LOGIN" button 1st check email already registered or not.
+If already registered then matching password.
+When login succesfully you redirect to Home Screen.
+Login basic validations are implemented on this form.

+### 3. Home screen:
+In Home screen you show some user list which have an image, name and email by calling API (https: //reqres. in/api/users?page=1).
+When scroll down get more users data if available .
+This list is sorted by first name & last name of users.
+You can delete the user from user list By long click on list iteam.
+When long click on list iteam confirmation dialog will appear.

+### 4. My Profile:
+You show your registered information on "My Profile" that is present in the left side drawer ( hamburger menu) with the " My profile" menu.
+At the buttom  a "logout" button present.
+On click on the logout button, the user should be redirected to the login form.